home-assistant/home-assistant.io/source/_integrations/arcam_fmj.markdown

 Menu: **Configuration** -> **Integrations**.

 Click on the `+` sign to add an integration and click on **Arcam FMJ**.
-Follow the configuration flow, after finishing, the Twente Milieu integration will be available.
+Follow the configuration flow, after finishing, the receivers will be available.

 ## Power state